 Happy (holiday, as appropriate)!
 Thank you so much for the (item)!

 [Insert several sentences discussing how you plan to use the item in productive, educational activities to improve your character] [Do not copy these sentences from earlier thank-you letters even if the gifts are similar – Mom will compare them to one another to make sure you weren’t lazy]

 [If the gift was a giftcard, check or cash, here indicate what you plan to spend the money on.
 Edifying activities, crafts, books, and clothes are recommended.
 Do not mention candy or video games]

 How was your (holiday)?
 Mine was great.
 We did [insert appropriate holiday activities.
-Omit mention of parental drunkenness, also omit parental rolling on carpet calling the dog a “faggot.”]
+Omit mention of parental drunkenness and rolling on carpet calling the dog a “faggot.”]
 I hope the weather in (family member’s hometown) has been nice.